Shed behind some grass.

 You end up using the floor as your platform as you build the rest.
 The front and back walls are assembled on the platform and then tilted up and temporarily supported.

-Front with roof sheathing
+Front of shed with roof sheathing on.

 The rafters, siding, and roof sheathing came next.
 You get a pretty good idea of what it’s going to look like at this point.
 Plus you have a covered place to work that’s out of the sun.

-Shed with soffit and trim
+Shed with soffit and trim.

 Next were the soffit around the roof, windows, and some trim.
 The precut holes for the windows were slightly off, but I knew the trim would both be white and disguise the misalignment.